• Skip to main content

 • Oil - I use olive oil for most of my cooking, but any light flavored cooking oil will work here.

 • Onions, Celery and Garlic - the aromatics to make your soup base.
+I prefer fresh garlic to the powdered stuff.

 • Potatoes - I use a blend of red and Yukon gold potatoes cut into cubes.
 Yellow potatoes provide that butter smoothness, while red potatoes stay a little chunky even after cooking.
+Whether you peel the potatoes or not is personal preference.
+The color of the soup will change slightly if you leave the skins on the potatoes.

 • Non-Dairy Milk - I use unsweetened coconut milk (the type that comes in a carton) because I like the creaminess of coconut milk.
 I do not recommend full fat coconut milk (the kind in the can) because it does leave a coconut after taste to the soup.
 You can use the dairy free milk of your choice.
-If you're not dairy free, feel free to use regular milk in the same measure.
+If you're not dairy free, feel free to use whole milk in the same measure.

 • Lemon Juice